 int, then this is implemented using a hashmap.

 Solana has execution model which allows one program to interact with multiple accounts.
 Those accounts can be used for different purposes.
 In Solang’s case, each time the contract is executed, it needs two accounts.
 One account is the program, which contains the compiled BPF program.
 The other account contains the contract storage variables, and also the return variables for the last invocation.

 The output of the compiler will tell you how large the second account needs to be.
 For the flipper.sol example, the output contains “info: contract flipper uses at least 17 bytes account data”.
 This means the second account should be 17 bytes plus space for the return data, and any dynamic storage.
 If the account is too small, the transaction will fail with the error account data too small for instruction.

 Before any function on a smart contract can be used, the constructor must be first be called.
 This ensures that the constructor as declared in the solidity code is executed, and that the contract storage account is correctly initialized.
 To call the constructor, abi encode (using ethereum abi encoding) the constructor arguments, and pass in two accounts to the call, the 2nd being the contract storage account.

 Once that is done, any function on the contract can be called.
 To do that, abi encode the function call, pass this as input, and provide the two accounts on the call, plus any accounts that may be called.
-The return data may be read from the account data if the call succeeds.

 There is an example of this written in node.